hossain-eee/first-assignment-flutter-ostad/README.md

 You may use a custom font for the temperature and weather description.

 You can use the OpenWeatherMap API or any free weather API to fetch weather data.

+## Guidelines

+Do not use a weather-specific package or library (e.g. Flutter Weather, OpenWeather).